Training vs. Learning: Why the Difference Matters

 • etc.

-Specifically, this means: To enable learning as a process, you should accompany the participants in the long term as a trainer or coach.
-A seminar is better than a lecture and a multi-week training is better than a seminar.
+Specifically, this means: To enable learning as a process, you as a trainer or coach should support the participants over the long term.
+A seminar is better than a lecture, and a multi-week training is better than a seminar.

-For multi-week training, the Blended Learning method is the most sustainable: In a few in-person events (seminars), the participant learns new things.
+For multi-week trainings, the blended learning method is the most sustainable: In a few face-to-face events (seminars), the participant learns something new.

-Afterwards, they practice the content over a longer period and alongside their work routine (E-Learning).
+Subsequently, they practice the content over a longer period and in parallel to their work life (E-Learning).

-Support participants from training much more sustainably with Blended Learning!
+Support participants in training significantly more sustainably with blended learning!

-What I mean is: Language is important!
-As an expert in further education, you should constantly question your own terms and possibly adjust them.
-Show your participants that they, as LEARNERS, are responsible themselves – and that every training or coaching can only indirectly support this.
+What I want to say is: Language is important!
+As an expert in continuing education, you should continually question your own terms and adjust them if necessary.
+Show your participants that they, as LEARNERS, are responsible themselves – and that any training or coaching can only indirectly support that.

 Konfuzius neu interpretiert: Nur wer aktiv wird und übt, kann nachhaltig lernen.